-Best Practices to Track your Business’ Inventory
+Best Practices for Tracking your Business’ Inventory

 Whether you own a small or large business, new or old, tracking its inventory is incredibly important.
 Knowing whether the products you are selling and promoting are in proper stock at all times gives you a significant advantage over your business dealings.
 Not only is your business prepared for orders, deals, sales, and more, but you also know that you have what is necessary to satisfy eager customers.
 What’s more, you can save your business lots of money when you track inventory because you always know the right amount of products to order and have on hand for each season.
 This means you’re much less likely to lose money by over or under producing products, keeping your profit margins in check and your spending fees reasonable.
 Where before small business inventory tracking rested solely on the shoulders of the owners and employees to count and keep records of what was needed, what they had, and what they sold, today there are easier ways to get the job done.
 In fact, there are many practices for small business inventory tracking to choose from!
-Throughout this article, we will outline some of the best practices to track your business’ inventory.
+In this installment of our Best Practices series, we will outline some of the best practices to track your business’ inventory.

 Try Out These Best Practices to Track Your Business’ Inventory

 Research the Different Types of Small Business Inventory Tracking Systems and Find the Best One for Your Business Needs

 As mentioned, there are a lot of options out there for inventory tracking and management.
 Do a quick search, and you’re sure to return so many options that you might not know where to begin.
 A great practice for tracking your small business inventory is to learn about these options and compare them to how your business is run and what it needs before making a decision.
 You know the flow of your inventory the best, and after reading a few “about” pages, you should know whether an option will work for you or not.
 What’s more, pay attention to the systems the options are working with.
 The two main systems are a continuous review and a periodic review: